laraclamara837/Project-Civ-6-Vietnam/README.md

 # Unciv-mod-Vietnam-Civ-6

-add Annam to The Game.
+add Vietnam to The Game.

 For information on how to build and use mods, please refer to [the setup instructions](https://yairm210.github.io/Unciv/Modders/Making-a-new-Civilization/)